cloud36/uplift_modeling_criteo/eda_notebooks/readme.md

 2. Features should be independent of treatment / control group.
 If not, there was a problem with the randomization strategy.
 This can be confirmed with a Classifier 2 Sample Test (more about this test here)

 INSERT GRAPH and p-values

+3. Make sure collected attributes possess predictive power.
+As Criteo mentions, this is a concern as the logged features were easy to collect and anonymized.

 ## Similarity and Distance